-Pursuant to Regulations, SaskCentral requires that the Credit Union maintain 10% of its total liabilities in specified liquidity deposits.
+Effective January 1, 2024, the Standards of Sound Business Practices ("SSBP") require that the Credit Union maintain 8.65% of its total liabilities in specified liquidity deposits, with early adoption permitted.
+The Credit Union has adopted this change during the 2023 year, therefore maintains 8.65% (2022 - 10%) of its total liabilities in specified liquidity deposits.
 The provincial regulator for Credit Unions, Credit Union Deposit Guarantee Corporation ("CUDGC"), requires that the Credit Union adhere to these prescribed limits and restrictions.
-As of December 31, 2022 the Credit Union met the requirement.
+As of December 31, 2023 the Credit Union met the requirement.